turingschool-examples/introductory-static-site/README.md

 }
 ```

 Great!
 Our header bar is teal now.
 Next, we know that we want the three links to be on the far right side of the header bar.
 They're currently still in the normal page flow, and over on the left side under the `<h1>` text.
-Let's go ahead and move them over.
+Let's go ahead and move them over to the right.
 There are several different ways to accomplish this, but we'll use a float to move the `<nav>` element holding our navigation links over to the right.
 This will pull the `<nav>` out of the normal page flow and push it over to the right.
 We want to target the `<nav>` that is within the `<header>`, and we write it like this (*remember: refresh your browser regularly as you work to make sure that the styles you write are doing what you intend and expect them to do!*):

 ```CSS
 header nav {